 Make sure your lawyer speaks both French and English fluently and is an expert in French property law.

 It’s only sensible for any foreign buyer to have independent legal representation for the sale and to have everything translated before signatures are offered.
 This adds a cost to the purchase, but it significantly reduces the overall risk associated with buying a property in France.

 The step-by-step process when buying a property in France

 If you like a property you have viewed, you can make a verbal or written offer to buy.
 However, such an offer is legally binding, so only make your offer with any required conditions laid out in full.

 When making an offer, it’s sensible to do so in writing (offre d’achat), and to include a statement saying the sale is conditional on the preparation of a sale and purchase contract, in which all the conditions will be elaborated upon.

-The deposit is payable when, after the 7 day cooling off period, you sign the sale and purchase agreement.
+The deposit is payable when, after the seven days cooling-off period, you sign the sale and purchase agreement.

 In France, having a ‘sold subject to survey’ clause in the contract is not the norm.